 Why Do Parrots Rub Their Beaks On You?

-If the parrot rubs its beak on you more insistently, it may be trying to gain your attention.
-Try to nuzzle it back or pet it down the back of its spine.
+If the parrot rubs its beak on you more insistently, it may be seeking your attention.
+Nuzzle it back or pet it down the back of its spine.
 That mirrors the action of parrots cuddling each other in the wild.

 Why Do Parrots Rub Their Beaks On Perch?